bps-github7/Class_Generator/README.md

 <p: package_name c: (classA, classB, classC : A1, A2 / B1, B2 / C1, C2 : Amethod / Bmethod / Cmethod)>

+# not sure what these two demonstrate- that the parens are not nessecary?

 <p: () c: ()>